 Before I realized you could disinfect sponges, I would throw mine away after a couple uses.
 I was sure I was just smearing germs around… and I probably was.
 Then, I discovered you can actually sanitize sponges very easily, and I wouldn’t need to throw them out until they started to wear.

-All you need is a microwave and water… and your dirty sponges, of course.
+All you need is a microwave and water.

-All you need to do is SOAK, as in, saturate, your sponges with water, and place them in the microwave.
-Run it on high for 2 minutes.
-Do not grab the sponges out of the microwave.
+All you need to do is SOAK, as in, saturate, your sponges with water, and place them on a microwave safe plate.
+Put the plate of sponges into the microwave and run it on high for 2 minutes.
+Do not grab the sponges out of the microwave right away.
 I know you’re excited to get cleaning, but wait for them to cool first.

 Bleach: Killed 99.9%, which is what is needed to be considered “sanitized” by the EPA.

-Microwave: Also achieved a 99.9% kill-rate on household sponges, but missed a couple E. coli on lab-infested sponges, getting only 99.83%.
+Microwave: Also achieved a 99.9% kill-rate on household sponges, but missed a couple E. coli on lab-treated sponges, getting only 99.83%.

 I’m sticking with my microwave version because I have no intention of purposely infesting my sponges with bacteria.

-*As a side note, the lab also tested the disinfecting power of my beloved vinegar, ammonia, and a washing machine… The results
+*As a side note, the lab also tested the disinfecting power of vinegar, ammonia, and a washing machine.
+The results?

 - Vineger: 99.6% killed